Skip to main content

 What Is An HR Tech Stack?

 An HR tech stack is a suite of integrated software tools and platforms that support various HR functions.
-This encompasses technologies that assist with recruitment, onboarding, employee management, performance management, benefits administration, learning and development, payroll, and employee engagement.
+This encompasses types of HR software that assist with recruitment, new hire onboarding, employee management, performance management, benefits administration, learning and development, payroll, and employee engagement.

 The Case For An HR Tech Stack